SMARTNET MOBILITY SECURITY +

 CLIMATE EMERGENCY BUSINESS PLAN

-The aim of this project is not to undermine the competition, but rather to bring them together to provide a path to introducing a workable system that is practical and economical, such as to complement future EV development, working with all manufacturers to define a speedier way forward.
+The aim of this project is not to undermine the competition, but rather to bring them together to provide a path to introducing a workable system that is practical and economical, such as to complement future EV development, working with as many manufacturers as may express an interest, to define a speedier way forward.

 For that we need the hardware, or at least evidence that the cartridge format and station design is a live project, with the design in progress leading to a full size demonstrator.

-Once a prototype Service Station is built, it is hoped that vehicle producers would want to engage positively in helping Bluebird Marine Systems (BMS) or other specially formed group (cooperative), include any refinements in a/the standard cartridge format, without the need for legislation requiring cooperation.
+Once a prototype Service Station is built, it is hoped that vehicle producers would want to engage positively in helping the Cleaner Ocean Foundation (COF), or other specially formed group (cooperative), to include any refinements in a/the standard cartridge format, without the need for legislation requiring cooperation.

-This was the case in California, where manufacturers had to offer an EV in their range, or were prevented from selling cars in the State.
-Though this was an effective way of getting car makers to produce EVs, as today, there is no comprehensive infrastructure support for changing to electric motoring.
+This was the case in California (California Air Resources Board [CARB]), where manufacturers had to offer an EV in their range, or were prevented from selling cars in the State.
+Though this was an effective way of getting car makers to produce EVs, as today, there is no comprehensive infrastructure support for changing to electric motoring in California.
+And that is because the motor makers challenged the requirement and California gave in.
+US Vehicle OEMs are therefore the guilty ones, in global warming terms, as with cargo vessel operators, for belching out the greenhouse gases that have caused our present crisis.

-The BMS approach is the reverse, we want to develop the supporting infrastructure to nurture and boost EV acceptance.
-We see a universal cartridge format as being an obvious way forward, dependent on a majority of manufacturers agreeing on a base platform.
+The COF approach is the reverse, we want to develop the supporting infrastructure to nurture and boost EV acceptance.
+We see a universal cartridge format as being an obvious way forward, dependent on a majority of manufacturers agreeing on a base platform - side by side with regular charging and gas delivery.

 There would need to be strict time limits for compliance and penalties for unreasonably delaying any agreed schedule.
 As we say, we would prefer cooperation to be voluntary and in good faith.
-It should be that car makers are looking for this very solution - and they probably are.
+It should be that car makers are looking for this very solution - and they probably are - but more likely looking at everything else first, costing the planet dearly.

 An essential element of the proposed system is a means to reduce the cost of EV ownership and operational costs.
 We aim to develop a system where energy cartridges are supplied and paid for in smaller bite size chunks, such that motorists pay for energy and servicing as they drive.
 It's a bit like the British PAYE system that the Government use to collect income tax.
 This is called Pay As You Earn.
 It prevents workers from being landed with a giant tax bill that they could not afford to settle.